we-dad/InteriorDesigner/README.md

 | Hajar Alruqi | CEO & Business Manager |
 | Wedad Almehmadi | Technology Manager |
 | Atheer Alshehri | Design & User Experience Manager |

+## My contribution

+Technology Manager and iOS developer.
+I owned the authentication and profile layer:
+Sign in with Apple and Firebase Auth, the dual-path signup flow for clients and designers, the designer profile editor, photo selection and upload to Firebase Storage with deletion, and the styles-and-fields taxonomy.
+See commits authored by `wee`.

 ## Getting started